tristanlabelle/Pianomino/Readme.md

 # Pianomino

-A library for representing the music theory concepts of Western music in 12-tone equal temperament.
+A .NET library for representing the music theory concepts of Western music in 12-tone equal temperament.

+Pianomino follows C# and .NET best practices:
+- Immutable value types with compact, non-redundant data representations
+- Rich structs and enums over primitive types
+- Tasteful use of extension methods and operator overloading

 ## Note & interval types